-Everyday water is usually a good conductor of electricity because it contains dissolved salts, like cations and anions, which an electric current can travel through.
-Deionised water, on the other hand, is a poor conductor of electricity because of the purification process it undergoes.
+Every-day water is usually a good conductor of electricity because it contains dissolved salts, like cations and anions, which an electric current can travel through.
+But is deionised water conductive?
+Well, no. Deionised water is a poor conductor of electricity because of the purification process it undergoes.

 What is Deionised Water?

 Deionised (DI) water is a purified water product that has had all of its ionic impurities removed via a process of deionisation.
 This involves using ion exchange resins to replaced charged cations and anions with hydrogen (H+) and hydroxide (OH–) ions.
 These then combine to form pure H2O.